gmboowa/rMAP-Candida/README.md

 echo "Log file: $LOG"
 ```

 Closing the terminal does not stop the detached process.
-Closing a MacBook lid normally suspends macOS and pauses Docker/Colima, so keep the machine awake and connected to power for an uninterrupted run.
+Closing the laptop lid normally suspends the run & pauses Docker/Colima, so keep the machine awake & connected to power for an uninterrupted run.

 Monitor the run: